global-asp/asp-source/en/0051_the_day-we-saw-rainbow.md

-# Day we saw the rainbow
+# The day we saw the rainbow

 ##
 My name is Kobole.